term-world/world-additions/week-2-additions/backyard-mail.md

 Or that garage discount that doesn't really make sense any more.

 Here's what I had in mind:
+- [ ] Clean out the sandbox
 - [ ] Freshen up the flowerbeds
 - [ ] Do something about that huge pile of wood

-The flowers would probably be easier to tend to first.
-Shouldn't be too much of an ask.
+The sandbox seems like the top priority.
+The *smell* coming from that thing is...yikes.
+I'd take care of the flowers next.
+Seems like an easy enough thing to take care of.
 As far as the wood goes...there'a *lot* of it.
 And this is a no-burn zone.
-I'm sure you'll figure something out though.
+I'm sure you'll figure something out, though.

 Signed,